srlinuxeurope/DCFPartnerHackathon/docs/nos/srlinux/intermediate/54-SR_Linux_Triggering_backups.md

     type: tip

 The file is located in :material-router: Leaf21 under `/etc/opt/srlinux/eventmgr/remote-backup.py`.
-From your hackathon instance view/edit directly at `~/SReXperts/clab/clab-srexperts/leaf21/config/eventmgr/remote-backup.py`.
+From your hackathon instance view/edit directly at `~/DCFPartnerHackathon/clab/clab-srexperts/leaf21/config/eventmgr/remote-backup.py`.
+Use `nano` to copy/paste the code (for vi you need the ":set paste" to preserve indentation).
 Don't forget to reload the python file after you made changes.

 /// details | `vi` preserve indentation with ":set paste"
     type: tip